nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2017-12-27-optimization.md

 ```

 The main unanswered questions to address are:

 1. I said that the learning rate affects how large of steps the optimization algorithm takes in one unit of time.
 But how do we choose an appropriate value for the learning rate, such as `0.2`?
 2. What is this `AdamOptimizer` exactly, are there other choices for optimizers, and how do they differ?
 3. Currently this code runs for `10000` iterations, and that seems good enough to fully optimize `L`.
 But how do we choose this appropriate amount of time for training?

 There aren't exact or easy answers to the above questions, but answering these questions is made even harder by the fact that we can not effectively visualize the training progress with the code we have.
 Currently we have some `print(...)` statements, which is good enough to see that the training error is decreasing, but not much more than that.
 Let's start with learning how to visualize training, since this will help us address the other questions and give us a deeper intuition about optimization.

-## How to visualize training progress?
+## How to visualize training progress

 ### Extracting hyperparameters